An axiomatic characterization of the Brownian map: Tree gluing and the Brownian map

-Let us emphasize a few points before we give the proof of Theorem~\ref{thm::levynetbasedcharacterization}. \begin{itemize} \item Recalling Proposition~\ref{prop::metric_net_law}, in the case of $\mustwo$ one has $\alpha=3/2$.
-Moreover, Proposition~\ref{prop::metric_net_law} implies that $\mustwo$ satisfies the second hypothesis of Theorem~\ref{thm::levynetbasedcharacterization} and the discussion before Proposition~\ref{prop::brownianmapCSBP} implies that $\mustwo$ satisfies the third assumption. \item The second assumption together with Proposition~\ref{prop::levynet_structure_determined} implies that the boundary length referenced in the third assumption is a.s.\ well-defined and has the law of a CSBP excursion (just like the CSBP used to encode the L\'evy net).
+Let us emphasize a few points before we give the proof of Theorem~\ref{thm::levynetbasedcharacterization}. \begin{itemize} \item Recalling Proposition~\ref{prop:metric_net_equivalent}, in the case of $\mustwo$ one has $\alpha=3/2$.
+Moreover, Proposition~\ref{prop:metric_net_equivalent} implies that $\mustwo$ satisfies the second hypothesis of Theorem~\ref{thm::levynetbasedcharacterization}.
+Indeed, we saw in Proposition~\ref{prop:metric_net_equivalent} that the law of the unembedded metric net of a sample $(S,d,\nu,x,y)$ from $\mustwo$ has the law of the $3/2$-stable L\'evy net, this implies that the collection of left and right geodesics geodesics in the metric get and how they are identified has the same law as in the $3/2$-stable L\'evy net.
+Proposition~\ref{prop::metric_net_law} implies that $\mustwo$ satisfies the third assumption. \item The second assumption together with Proposition~\ref{prop::levynet_structure_determined} implies that the boundary length referenced in the third assumption is a.s.\ well-defined and has the law of a CSBP excursion (just like the CSBP used to encode the L\'evy net).
 In particular, this implies that for any $r>0$, the measure of the event $d(x,y)>r$ is positive and finite. \item In the coupling between the metric net and the L\'evy net described above, we have made no assumptions about whether {\em every} geodesic in the metric net, from some point $z$ to the root $x$, corresponds to one of the distinguished left or right geodesics in the L\'evy net.
 That is, we allow {\em a priori} for the possibility that the metric net contains many additional geodesics besides these distinguished ones.
-Each of these additional geodesics would necessarily pass through the filled ball boundaries $\partial \fb{x}{r}$ in decreasing order of $r$, but in principle they could continuously zigzag back and forth in different ways.
-We also do not assume {\em a priori} that the distinguished geodesics in the metric net of $(S,d,x,y)$ (i.e., the ones that correspond to the left and right distinguished L\'evy net geodesics) are actually leftmost or rightmost when viewed as geodesics in $(S,d)$.
-We similarly make no assumption about the lengths of the shortest paths in the metric net that connect points in the metric net that are both distinct from $x$.
-That is, we allow {\em a priori} for the possibility that there might be a path in the metric net between two endpoints that is strictly shorter than the shortest path obtained by concatenating finitely many segments of distinguished geodesics. \item The measurability results of Section~\ref{subsec::mmsigma} imply that the objects referred to in the statement of Theorem~\ref{thm::levynetbasedcharacterization} are random variables.
-In particular, Proposition~\ref{prop::ball_interior_measurable} implies that the inside and the outside of $\fb{x}{r}$ (viewed as elements of $\mmspace^1$) are measurable functions of an element of $\gmsspace^2$ and Proposition~\ref{prop::metric_net_measurable} implies that the metric net (viewed as an element of $\gh^2$) is a measurable function of an element of $\gmsspace^2$. \end{itemize}
+Each of these additional geodesics would necessarily pass through the filled ball boundaries $\partial \fb{x}{r}$ in decreasing order of $r$, but in principle they could continuously zigzag back and forth in different ways. \item The measurability results of Section~\ref{subsec::mmsigma} imply that the objects referred to in the statement of Theorem~\ref{thm::levynetbasedcharacterization} are random variables.
+In particular, Proposition~\ref{prop::ball_interior_measurable} implies that the inside and the outside of $\fb{x}{r}$ (viewed as elements of $\mmspace^{1,O}$) are measurable functions of an element of $\gmsspace^{2,O}$ and Proposition~\ref{prop:equiv_measurable} implies that unembedded metric net (i.e., the leftmost geodesic tree together with its identified points viewed as an element of $\treeequivspace$) is a measurable function of an element of $\gmsspace^{2,O}$. \item The proof of Theorem~\ref{thm::levynetbasedcharacterization} will make use of a rerooting argument which was used previously by Le Gall; see \cite[Section~8.3]{legalluniqueanduniversal}. \end{itemize}

 Now we proceed to prove Theorem~\ref{thm::levynetbasedcharacterization}.
 This proof requires several lemmas, beginning with the following.